itzmj/aa/readme.txt

 create a new branch is quick
 generate a conflict
 -----------------------
-Create a new branch is quick AND simple ooo
+Create a new branch is quick AND simple